dkandalov/scratch/README.markdown

 ```

-Thanks to [Vojtěch Krása](https://github.com/krasa) for insisting on new features, making me update this plugin and testing it.
+Thanks to [Vojtěch Krása](https://github.com/krasa) for making version 1.0 of this plugin happen and testing it.